Privacy policy

 Scope

-This section of the policy only addresses security issues relating to personal data and other confidential data.
-UKRIO is based in its own office, lockable and with an alarm system.
-The building in which UKRIO’s office is based, the Sussex Innovation Centre, follows standard security practices for office buildings (i.e. lockable, has an alarm system, etc.).
+The premises are fitted with an alarm system.
+The building in which UKRIO’s office is based, the Impact Hub London Euston, follows standard security practices for office buildings (i.e. lockable, has an alarm system, etc.).
 A reception desk is staffed during office hours and access to the office areas of the building is via key card only.
-Regular exterior patrols are carried out each night by security and any incidents are investigated and recorded.

 - UKRIO-owned computers are further password-protected, with each user given a unique password.
 Users are given ‘administrator’ rights only when required by their duties.

-- Files relating to UKRIO’s Advisory Service are anonymised wherever possible (see above).
+- Files which contain information deemed to be particularly sensitive are password-protected.
+Files relating to UKRIO’s Advisory Service are anonymised wherever possible (see above).

 How long do we keep information for

-Description | Retention period | Examples of records |
+| Description | Retention Period | Examples of Records |

-The management in summary form of enquiries and requests for assistance directed to UKRIO’s Advisory Service | Permanent | ● Indexes ● Registers ● Summaries |
+| The management in summary form of enquiries and requests for assistance directed to UKRIO’s Advisory Service, including record of whether a complaint has been made | Permanent (to confirm that an interaction took place and a request was addressed, without holding unnecessary personal information) |

-The management in detailed form of informal enquiries directed to UKRIO’s Advisory Service | Last action on enquiry/ request for assistance + 3 years * | ● Enquiry notes ● Form letters or emails |
+| The management in detailed form of informal enquiries directed to UKRIO’s Advisory Service, including detail of concerns or complaints, and any investigations and findings. | Last action on enquiry/request for assistance + 3 years (to confirm that an interaction took place and the nature of the query) |

 * Note that retention for a longer period may be appropriate: